-The three French cards lool very similar, with on each card a wandering Fool.
-There are differences in detail (look at the naked buttocks and genitals of the Noblet Fool), but these are just artictic variations on the same theme.
+The three French cards look very similar, with on each card a wandering Fool.
+There are differences in detail (look at the naked buttocks and genitals of the Noblet Fool), but these are just artistic variations on the same theme.
 In the same period in Italy there was much more variation in the Tarot decks, as you can see here below, The Fools look quite different.
-Again three examples printed in one single city, Bologna, where Tarot production was very active.
+Again three examples printed in one single city, Bologna this time, where Tarot production was very active.
 We see here three typical examples from Fools made in the 17th Century in Bologna.
 The age of the cards is comparable with the previous three cards.

 The leftmost card is an early 17th Century Tarocchino di Bologna, actually conserved in the French National Library.
 The two following cards are conserved in the British Museum.
 The second card is from a Minchiate deck produced in the 17th Century in Bologna and the last one is from a Tarocchino deck created between 1660 and 1665 by Giuseppe Mitelli, in order of the Bentivoglio, a wealthy Bolognese family.

 The Tarocchino Fool is similar in conception to the Fool on the Ambras Hofamterspiel and the Minchiate Fool seams inspired by the Este cards.
 The Fool made by Giuseppe Mitelli is a original artistic production, not based on existing cards.
 We see a dancing Fool with one bare foot and one bare shoulder.
 In his hand a stick with on top a device that is turning with the wind.